NMLS#: 2653540 (Company) · 513013 (Adam Styer)

 Self-Employed P&L

 Closely related to bank statement, but driven by a CPA-prepared profit and loss statement instead of bank deposits.
 Useful when deposit patterns are messy (multiple accounts, frequent transfers, large pass-through expenses) but the books are clean.
 Some lenders accept a 12-month P&L with two months of bank statements as backup.
-Self-employed mortgage guide →
+P&L-only mortgage →

 Asset Depletion / High-Net-Worth